 05Appraisal and Business Valuation Fees

-If you don't have a Last Will and Testament that waives the posting of a bond by your Personal Representative, before they can be appointed, he or she will need to pay for and post a bond in an amount determined by the probate judge.
+If you don't have a Last Will and Testament that waives the posting of a bond by your Personal Representative before they can be appointed, they will need to pay for and post a bond in an amount determined by the probate judge.
 Sometimes, the probate judge has required a bond to be posted even though the Last Will and Testament waived the posting of a bond simply because minor beneficiaries were involved.

-These fees can range anywhere from the cost of postage to mail notices to the Personal Representative and beneficiaries and to mail documents to the court and taxing authorities; to the cost of insuring and storing personal property; to the cost of shipping personal property; to the cost of moving personal property.
+These fees can range anywhere from the cost of postage to mail notices to the Personal Representative and beneficiaries, the cost of insuring and storing personal property, the cost of shipping personal property, the cost of moving personal property, and more.

-After adding up all of these fees and costs, you can count on probate taking anywhere from 3% to 8% of your assets away from your beneficiaries, which doesn't include estate and income taxes that may be due and payable during the course of the probate administration.
+After adding up all of these fees and costs, you can count on probate taking anywhere from 3 percent to 8 percent of your assets away from your beneficiaries, which doesn't include estate and income taxes that may be due and payable during the course of the probate administration.
 Compare this with the cost of settling a Revocable Living Trust, which will range anywhere from less than 1% to 5% of your assets.

 How Much Does Probate Cost?